JohnDoe-collab-stack/RevHalt/REadme.md

+Oui — j’ai **condensé** (réduction de redondances + regroupement), donc il y a eu **moins de lignes**.
+Mais l’objectif n’était pas de “supprimer l’idée”, plutôt de **préserver le contenu** en corrigeant les points de formulation qui pouvaient être factuellement trop forts ou ambigus (surtout autour de “0 axiomes”, “au-delà du kernel”, et “source” vs “localisation de dépendance”).

+Si tu veux **une version longue** qui garde pratiquement toute ta structure et tes sections, voici une réécriture **beaucoup plus proche de ton texte**, avec corrections minimales mais précises (prête à coller).

+---

-# RevHalt
+## RevHalt

-A Lean 4 formalization establishing that classical logic (EM) functions as a semantic evaluator rather than a foundational axiom system.
+RevHalt is a Lean 4 (Mathlib) formalization that **localizes** the logical strength required to obtain *global dichotomies*, and separates it from the **structural content** that forces certificate shape (kernel vs signal) via an operator.

+> Key point: RevHalt does **not** “assume EM as a foundation” inside the key equivalences; instead it **characterizes** EM (and LPO) as exactly the evaluation principles needed to assert certain total dichotomies, while the operator/kernel/signal facts are proved structurally.

 ## Main Result

-**Theorem.** The total dichotomy for traces is logically equivalent to the Law of Excluded Middle:
+**Theorem (characterization).** The total dichotomy for Prop-valued traces is logically equivalent to the Law of Excluded Middle:

 ```lean
 theorem dichotomy_all_iff_em :
     (∀ T : Trace, Halts T ∨ Stabilizes T) ↔ (∀ P : Prop, P ∨ ¬P)
 ```

-Verified with **zero axioms** beyond Lean's kernel.

-**Corollary.** The structure of the dichotomy exists independently of EM.
-Classical logic provides the capacity to evaluate which side of the partition an element occupies, but does not generate the partition itself.
+* In your OrdinalMechanical development, the **equivalence proof** is verified by `#print axioms` as axiom-free (`[]`) in the usual Lean sense (“no additional axioms are used by that proof term”).
+* This theorem should be stated as: **EM is exactly the strength of the total dichotomy** over `Trace := ℕ → Prop`.

+**Corollary (properly phrased).** The *structural partition mechanism* (operator, kernel characterization, signal invariance) is established independently of EM; EM is needed only when one demands **positive branch selection** or a **global disjunction** at the level of propositions.

 ---

 ## Formal Content

-### 1. Primitive Layer (Zero Axioms)
+### 1. Primitive Layer (structural facts)

 **Definitions.**